-Chapter C. Use by the ICRC 19) Under what circumstances may the ICRC decide not to display the red cross emblem?
-In such circumstances, under what conditions may the ICRC: a) decide not to use any emblem at all? b) decide to use the red crystal emblem? c) decide to use the red crescent emblem?
-20) What is the distinction between the red cross emblem and the ICRC's logo?
-How does the ICRC use them?
-21) How may the ICRC use the emblem when it resorts to armed protection?
-Chapter D. Use by other actors 22) May medical services of armed forces operating under UN auspices display the emblem?
-May UN agencies display the emblem?
-23) May the medical services of armed groups use the emblem during non-international armed conflicts?
-24) Are entities other than medical services of States' armed forces or components of the Movement, particularly non-governmental organizations (NGOs), ever allowed to display the emblem as a protective device?
-25) The use of the emblem on third parties' ambulances and first-aid stations, under Article 44, 4th para., of the First Geneva Convention of 1949: what is the role of National Societies?
-Part II.
-Recommendations on commercial and other non-operational issues involving the use of the emblem103 Chapter A. Use by state authorities 26) The United Nations Convention of 8 November 1968 on road signs and signals and the European Agreement of 1 May 1971 supplementing the Convention on road signs and
+C. Use by the ICRC 149 24.
+Under what circumstances may the ICRC decide not to display the red cross emblem?
+In such circumstances, under what conditions may the ICRC: - decide not to use any emblem at all? - decide to use the red crystal emblem?
+1.40 25. decide to use the red crescent emblem?What is the distinction between the red cross emblem 149 and the ICRC logo?
+26 How does the ICRC use them?
+155 20.
+How may the ICRC use the emblem when it resorts to armed protection?
+158 D. Use by other actors 161 May international organizations (e.g. the UN, African Union, ,, European Union, NATO) use the emblem?
+161 28.
+May the medical services of armed groups use the emblem 20 during non-international armed conflicts?
+Are entities other than medical services of States' armed forces 167 29. or components of the Movement, particularly non-governmental organizations (NGOs), ever allowed to display the emblem as a • protective device?
+170 May private military and security companies use the emblem?
+Use of the emblem on third parties' ambulances and first-aid stations, under Article 44, 4th paragraph, of the First Geneva 179 Convention of 1949: what is the role of National Societies?
+186 PART II.
+MENDATIONS ON COMMERCIAL AND OTHER PERATIONAL ISSUES INVOLVING E OF THE EMBLEM 193 1112 00 170 A. Use by State authorities 195 32.
+The United Nations Convention of 8 November 1968 on road signs and signals and the European Agreement of 1 May 1971 supplementing the Convention on road signs and signals: are they compatible with the rules governing use of the emblem?
+195